La-Sian/100-Days-Of-Code-/README.md

 Day 24

 Started the day with codewars and worked on 4 problems and managed to complete.
 Later moved onto Testing but instead of isolated testing, expanded further onto end to end testing using playwright.

+DAY 25

+Today started off with codewars and was able to complete 4 problems on level 8.
+The rest of the day wass spent on a hackathon based on end 2 end testing, where I tested a simple userface that inputs text, a date and slecects a button to list what was inputted. bc14_w4_hackathon_testathon-room-7-la-sian-danielle-mo